vsmejkal/chrome-workspaces/test/Test Plan.md

 - Click the extension button
 - EXP `Green` item is active (highlighted)

-### 6.2 Restart browser
+### 6.2 Restore multiple windows
-- PREQ 2.1
+- PREQ 1.3
 - Go to browser `Setting > On start-up`
 - Select `Continue where you left off`
 - Press <kbd>Ctrl/Cmd + Q</kbd> to quit browser
 - Open the browser again
+- EXP `Green` and `Blue` workspaces are opened again
+- Click the extension button and select `Green` workspace
-- EXP `Green` workspace window is opened again
+- EXP Existing `Green` workspace window is focused
-- Click the extension button
+- Click the extension button and select `Blue` workspace
-- EXP `Green` item is active (highlighted)
+- EXP Existing `Blue` workspace window is focused

 ## 7. Tab operations